SimonFolkerts/Summative-3-Full-Example/README.md

 This new component has the ability to GET request to the server, which has a new route added that can handle GET requests to POST.
 The endpoint retreives the posts from the database and sends them back as JSON data.
 Note the use of `lean()` on the .find() method, this ensures that the data comes back as a simple object, instead of using a mongoose document model.
 It also means that the image data is converted to base64, which can be rendered in image tags using a special code in the src atttribute.

 Some minimal styling is added as well.

+# 5: Delete Posts
+A button with a data attribute is added to the list view.
+This buttons data attribute contains the id of the post that it belongs to.
+When the button is clicked it triggers an event handler that reads the data attribute and then sends a DELETE request to the back end for the specified post by appending the id of the cicked to the url.

+On the backend an endpoint has been added that can receive DELETE requests with a second url segment.
+This is intended to be the id of a post to be deleted.
+The API uses the Post model to send a delete by ID request to the database.